The origins of human beings according to ancient Sumerian texts

 Lahmu and Lahamu were called into being...

-Sumerian mythology claims that, in the beginning, human-like beings of extra-terrestrial origin ruled over Earth.
-Those beings, or gods, could travel through the sky in either round or rocket shaped vehicles.
-These beings toiled Earth’s soil, digging to make it habitable and mining its minerals.
+Sumerian mythology claims that, in the beginning, human-like gods ruled over Earth.
+When they came to the Earth, there was much work to be done and these gods toiled the soil, digging to make it habitable and mining its minerals.

 The texts mention that at some point the gods mutinied against their labour.